sethbr11/t5-bible-styling/README.md

 2. Save the fine-tuned model for inference or further use.

+Alternatively, you can use the `train.py` file to run it through the command line.
+Try using commands like the following to run as a background process: `nohup python -u train.py > output.log 2>&1 &`.

 ## Notes

 - If you encounter a warning about `IProgress` not being found, ensure that `ipywidgets` is installed and up-to-date.
 Or just ignore it.